Spring Garden Revival

 Milton Municipal Ordinances for Mowing Equipment Operation & Noise Control

 Milton enforces strict municipal ordinances regarding mowing equipment operation and noise.
-Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable on Sundays (check local bylaws).
-Equipment must comply with decibel limits and muffler requirements, with a preference for electric models to reduce noise and emissions.
-Commercial operators must maintain 1-2 million in liability insurance and obtain proper licensing.
-For code enforcement and further details, contact Milton Inspectional Services.
+Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable on Sundays (check local bylaws for updates).
+Equipment must comply with decibel limits and muffler requirements, with a preference for electric mowers to reduce noise and emissions.
+Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing.
+For enforcement and compliance, the Building Department and Police Department provide oversight and respond to complaints.

 Milton Inspectional Services